 The next type of rice ball is called onigiri.
-Onigiri is a Japanese rice ball that’s made by forming plain rice into a triangular shape either with your hands or with the help of an onigiri mould.
+Onigiri is a Japanese rice ball that’s made by forming plain rice into a triangular shape either with your hands or with the help of an onigiri mold.
 It’s typically stuffed with umeboshi (pickled plums), or any other salty, umami stuffing, then wrapped up with a piece of nori.
-Onigiri are such a staple in Japan that they can be found in almost any convenience store.
-Onigiri also differ from arancini in how you eat them.
+Onigiri is such a staple in Japan that it can be found in almost any convenience store.
+Onigiri also differs from arancini in how you eat them.
 While eating arancini is a sit-down affair, onigiri is something easy to make that can be taken to-go.

 Last but not least are pinda, Indian rice balls that are made from rice and barley flour mixed with ghee and black sesame seeds.
 Many of these rice balls are made with dairy ingredients, but we can easily veganize them.
 The cheese in arancini is easily replaced with vegan cheese that melts and coconut oil can stand in as a substitute for ghee in recipes.

 Now that you know all about the different kinds of rice balls, try your hand at making your own!
 Here are five kinds of rice balls for you to try!